 - Manage the side effects of treatment

-- See if cancer has returned or spread
+- See if the cancer has come back or spread

 With treatment, most children with Burkitt lymphoma go on to live long lives.
-With any cancer, how well a child is expected to recover (prognosis) varies.
+With any cancer, how well a child is expected to recover (their prognosis) varies.
 Keep in mind:

 - Getting medical treatment right away is important for the best prognosis.

 - Ongoing follow-up care during and after treatment is needed.

 - New treatments are being tested to improve outcome and lessen side effects.

 - Talk with the doctor about any concerns you may have or problems you may notice.
 Your child's treatment team wants to know as much as they can about how your child is doing.

 What are possible complications of Burkitt lymphoma in a child?

 Possible complications depend on the type and stage of the lymphoma, as well as the treatment used.
 Your child may have short- and long-term problems from the tumor or from treatment.
 These may include things like: